mstksg/inCode/copy/entries/the-baby-paradox.md

 LoveOnly baby x baby`, so me _must_ be baby!

-Finally, we could imagine that love has no possible construction, with no way to construct or realize:
+Finally, we could imagine that love has no possible construction, with no way to construct or realize.
+In this case, love is the uninhabited `Void`:

 ```haskell
 data Love a b
 ```

-In this universe of impossible love, we can finally fulfil `myBabyOnlyLovesMe` without `me` being `baby`, because "my baby don't love nobody but me" is vacuously true if there is no possible love.
-However, we cannot fulfil `everybodyLovesMyBaby` because no love is possible, except in the case that the universe of people is also empty.
-But GHC doesn't have any way to encode empty kinds, I believe, so we cannot realize these axioms even if `forall x` is empty.
+In this universe, we can finally fulfil `myBabyOnlyLovesMe` without `me` being `baby`, because "my baby don't love nobody but me" is vacuously true if there is no possible love.
+However, we cannot fulfil `everybodyLovesMyBaby` because no love is possible, except in the case that the universe of people (`k`) is also empty.
+But GHC doesn't have any way to encode empty kinds, I believe, so we cannot realize these axioms even if `forall (x :: k)` is truly empty.

 Note that we cannot fully encode the axioms purely as a GADT in Haskell --- our `LoveOnly` was close, but it is too restrictive: in a fully general interpretation of the song, we want to be able to allow other recipients of love besides baby.
 Basically, Haskell GADTs cannot express the eliminators necessary to encode `myBabyOnlyLovesMe` purely structurally, as far as I am aware.
-But I am open to hearing ideas if I am wrong.
+But I could be wrong.

 ## Why